mecmartini/soulweb-docs/docs/drupal/drupal_vm.md

     ...
     drupal_build_composer_project: false

-We need to disable the automatic drupal install site because, forn now, in this scenario it doesn't work:
+We need to disable the automatic drupal install site because, for now, in this scenario it doesn't work:

     drupal_install_site: false

+We'll manually install it later (see [Manually install Drupal site](drupal_vm.md#5-manually-install-drupal-site))

 By default, the `Drupal VM` includes extras packages listed under `installed_extras`.
 If you don't want or need one or more of those extras, just comment out/in them from the list.
 Our default list is: